dotnet/csharplang/proposals/semi-auto-properties.md

 }
 ```

-Just like with nullability of `var`, it's expected that such patterns will exist with manually-declared backing fields.
+`var` was designed to declare nullability so that subsequent assignments to the variable could be nullable, due to established patterns in C#.
+It's expected that the same rationale would apply to property backing fields.

 To land in this sweet spot implicitly, without having to write an attribute each time, nullability analysis will combine an inherent nullability of the field with the behavior of `[field: NotNull]`.
 This allows maybe-null assignments without warning, which is desirable as shown above, while simultaneously allowing a scenario like `=> field.Trim();` without requiring an intervention to silence a warning that `field` could be null.
 Making sure `field` has been assigned is already covered by the warning that ensures non-nullable properties are assigned by the end of each constructor.